Jump to the Content

 Dr. Mathis Wackernagel recognized with an honorary degree from the University of Stirling

-Global Footprint Network founder and president Dr. Mathis Wackernagel was recognized for his contributions to sustainability with an honorary degree from the University of Stirling.
-As part of the November 24th commencement ceremony, he delivered the speech below to the University’s 1,772 graduates and their families.
+Global Footprint Network cofounder Dr. Mathis Wackernagel was recognized for his contributions to sustainability with an honorary degree from the University of Stirling.
+As part of the commencement ceremony, on November 24th, 2022, he delivered the speech below to the University’s 1,772 graduates and their families.

 Chancellor, Principal, members of the University, dear fellow graduates, dear family members of graduates, including their cheerleaders, kind supporters and friends, ladies and gentlemen, and everybody in between.